FypeiH/HorizonsTI/README.md

 # Horizons

 Welcome to **Horizons**!
-This is a personal project where I share my travel experiences, tips, and recommendations from around the world.
-Whether you're planning a new adventure or looking for inspiration, you'll find it here.
+This academic project, created as part of a college course, highlights a persona's travel experiences, tips, and recommendations from around the world.

 ## Pages